-Figure 2.
+Figure 2. a.
+Compression Test Setup, b.
 Four-Point Bending Test Setup

 3. Numerical Analysis

 Commercial finite element program ABAQUS/Explicit is used to simulate the behavior of corrugated core type composite sandwich structure under quasi-static loading condition.
-Although implicit solver seems to be appropriate choice for quasistatic analysis, it is recommended that explicit solver is more efficient especially for simulations involving contact and large deformations [3].
+Although implicit solver seems to be appropriate choice for quasi-static analysis, it is recommended that explicit solver is more efficient especially for simulations involving contact and large deformations [3].

 First of all, the solid model of each ply is created separately as three dimensional extrusions.
 This allows the user to define material, fibre direction, ply thickness and geometry unique to each laminate.
 In the modelled structure, the stacking sequence is [90/0]2s for upper/bottom facesheets and [0/90]2s for webs.
 Each ply thickness is 0.184 mm.
-These parameters are defined for each ply by using "Composite Layup" option with material p given.
+These parameters are defined for each ply by using "Composite Layup" option with material properties given in Table 1.